melobio/Concerto-reproducibility/README.md

 # Transfering task
 - transfer/README.txt
 - NOTE:Run the program in README.txt under the path of ./transfer/
-# Multimode unsupervised pretraining task
+# Multimodal unsupervised pretraining task
-- Multimode_unsupervised_pretraining/README.txt
+- Multimodal_unsupervised_pretraining/README.txt
-- NOTE:Run the program in README.txt under the path of ./Multimode_unsupervised_pretraining/
+- NOTE:Run the program in README.txt under the path of ./Multimodal_unsupervised_pretraining/